zhiyan114/Firey-Bot/README.md

 * botToken - This should be the authentication token for the discord bot.
 This token will be used for all API calls.
 * guildID - This is the guild ID which the bot will operate in (this bot is intended to operate in one server at a time)
 * https - This should be used for secure websocket and REST request (if either option is empty, an insecured HTTP will be launched instead)
+* newUserRoleID - role ID for the new user role
+* welcomeChannelID - Channel to send welcome message to for new user
+* logChannelID - Channel to send all the internal log information
     * certificate - Certificate (.crt/.cer) for HTTPS
     * key - Private key associated with the certificate
 * youtubeNotification - Post a notification message to a guild channel when a youtube channel posted a new video
     * youtubeChannelID - The youtube channel which will be subscribing to
     * guildChannelID - The guild channel which the notification will be sent into
     * pingRoleID - Role to ping when a new video is posted
-* newUserRoleID - role ID for the new user role
-* welcomeChannelID - Channel to send welcome message to for new user
 * reactionRole - Setup role reaction (user can react for roles)
     * reactionLists - A dictionary of reaction which the role will be given (`{"Emote ID": "Role ID"}`)
     * channelID - Channel which the reaction role exists in (avoid enumerating through the list to find the channel)